-Most flu shots are created by injecting the above combination of components into an egg, deactivating it, adding the other ingredients, and shipping it.
+Most flu shots are created by injecting the above combination of ingredients into an egg, deactivating it, adding the other components, and shipping it.
 This creates what’s called an egg-based flu vaccine.
-The process has been around for decades, while more advanced methods to be safer for people with egg allergies.
+The process has been around for decades.
+More recently, scientists have created more advanced methods to be safer for people with egg allergies.
 These are the options:

 Cell-Based.
-Unlike the regular flu shot, cell cultures are made without eggs, using instead cells from mammals.
-This was not always an entirely egg-free vaccine because the four viruses used in it were created originally with the usual egg-injection process.
-This year, however, the quadrivalent cell-based vaccine is cell-based from start to finish, meaning it’s completely egg-free.
+Unlike the regular egg-based flu shot, cell cultures are made without eggs.
+Instead, they’re made from mammalian cells.
+Previously, eggs would still be involved in the process because the four viruses used in the vaccine were created originally with the usual egg-injection process.
+Last year, however, the quadrivalent cell-based vaccine became cell-based from start to finish, meaning it’s completely egg-free.

-Advantages: Flucelvax, the one cell-based flu vaccine approved for use in the U.S., is safe for anyone with egg allergies.
-Cell-based vaccines are faster to manufacture from soup to nuts (good for Spanish flu of 1912-type situations), and some independent studies have found that they’re 10 percent to 30 percent more effective.
+Advantages: Flucelvax, the one cell-based flu vaccine approved for use in the U.S., is safe for people with egg allergies.
+Cell-based vaccines are fast to manufacture from soup to nuts (good for Spanish flu of 1912-type situations), and some independent studies have found that they’re 10 percent to 30 percent more effective.

 Disadvantages: Flucelvax is for kids 4 and older, so toddlers will have to do with the regular shot.
-Furthermore, cell-based flu vaccines have been around since 2012, so they’re still the new kids on the block and can’t be found everywhere.
+And cell-based flu vaccines have only been around since 2012, so they’re still the new kids on the block and aren’t available everywhere.

-Advantages: Flubok Recombinant, the one recombinant vaccine that is FDA approved for the 2020-2021 season, is another completely egg-free vaccine for those with egg allergies.
-The recombinant flu vaccine manufacturing process, like cell-based vaccines, is faster to manufacture too.
+Advantages: Flubok Recombinant, the one recombinant vaccine that is FDA approved for the 2021-2022 season, is another completely egg-free vaccine for those with egg allergies.
+The recombinant flu vaccine manufacturing process, like with cell-based vaccines, is faster to manufacture too.

-Disadvantages: These vaccines have a slightly shorter shelf life than most current flu vaccines, with expiration dates 9 months after the production date, and are only approved for patients 18 years or older.
+Disadvantages: These vaccines have a slightly shorter shelf life than most current flu vaccines, with expiration dates 9 months after the production date.
+They are only approved for patients 18 years or older.

 The CDC says: “Persons with a history of egg allergy who have experienced only [hives] after exposure to egg should receive influenza vaccine.
 Any licensed, recommended influenza vaccine… that is otherwise appropriate for the recipient’s age and health status may be used.
 Persons who report having had reactions to egg involving symptoms other than [hives]… or who required epinephrine or another emergency medical intervention may similarly receive any licensed, recommended influenza vaccine… that is otherwise appropriate for their age and health status.
 If a vaccine other than [the cell-based or recombinant vaccine] is used, the selected vaccine should be administered in an inpatient or outpatient medical setting… Vaccine administration should be supervised by a health care provider who is able to recognize and manage severe allergic reactions.”

 Not all flu shots are the same.
-Some aren’t even shots (let’s hear it for the nasal spray!)
-Here’s your 2020-2021 flu options:
+Some aren’t even shots.
+(Let’s hear it for the nasal spray!)
+Here are your 2021 flu vaccine options:

-Nasal Spray: The nasal-spray vaccine is the only kind to include a live attenuated influenza vaccine, meaning while it can’t give you the flu, it does have a higher likelihood of inducing flu-like symptoms.
-This vaccine does not contain thimerosal or other preservatives, and is used only on patients aged 2 to 49.
+Nasal Spray: The nasal spray vaccine is the only kind to include a live attenuated influenza vaccine.
+Although it can’t give you the flu, it does have a higher likelihood of inducing flu-like symptoms.
+This vaccine does not contain thimerosal or other preservatives.
+It’s available only for patients aged 2 to 49.

-For: People who can’t stand the needle or jet spray or want to avoid preservatives.
+For: People who can’t stand the needle or jet spray or who want to avoid preservatives.

 Dosages are something you should put in the hands of your pediatrician.
 Of course, it doesn’t hurt to stay informed on flu vaccine news.
 Here are three takeaways.

-- This year, children 6 months through 35 months of age are recommended to receive 0.25 milliliters or 0.5 milliliters of inactivated vaccine per dose, depending on the type of vaccine.
+- Children 6 months through 35 months of age are recommended to receive 0.25 milliliters or 0.5 milliliters of inactivated vaccine per dose, depending on the type of vaccine.

-- Everyone age 3 years and up should receive 0.5 ml, with the exception of adults aged 65 and up taking Fluzone High-Dose Quadrivalent, which is a new vaccine introduced this year with a dosage of 0.7 ml.
+- Everyone aged 3 years and up should receive 0.5 ml, with the exception of adults aged 65 and up taking Fluzone High-Dose Quadrivalent, which is a vaccine that was introduced last year with a dosage of 0.7 ml.

-- Children 6 months through 8 years of age need 2 doses if they have never received a flu vaccination before.
-These children should receive their first dose as soon as possible so that there’s time to get the second dose (which must be administered at least 4 weeks later) before the end of October.
+- Children 6 months through 8 years of age need two doses if they have never received a flu vaccination before.
+These children should receive their first dose as early as possible in the flu season so that there’s time to get the second dose (which must be administered at least four weeks later) before the end of October.

 Antivirals: What to Do When You Already Have the Flu

-When you get the flu, antivirals can shorten its duration.
-The FDA has approved six influenza antiviral drugs in the U.S, but they’re all in somewhat short supply, so you might not be given them if you’re not a child or elderly individual.
+When you come down with the flu, antiviral medicine can shorten its duration.
+The FDA has approved six influenza antiviral drugs in the U.S. But they’re all in somewhat short supply, so you might not be given them if you’re not a child or elderly.
 This is why we get our flu shots, people!

-The antiviral you probably already know goes by the brand name of Tamiflu, which you can get OTC with relative ease even if you’re not young or elderly.
-This drug, along with two others that work in the same manner (brand names Rapivab and Relenza), block an enzyme the virus needs to replicate and shave up to a day off your illness.
-These need multiple doses to keep the drug working (Tamiflu, for instance, requires patients to take it twice a day for five days).
+The antiviral you probably already know goes by the brand name of Tamiflu, which you can get over the counter with relative ease even if you’re not young or elderly.
+This drug, along with two others that work in the same manner (brand names Rapivab and Relenza), block an enzyme the virus needs to replicate.
+They can shave up to a day off your illness, but they need multiple doses to keep the drug working.
+Tamiflu, for instance, requires patients to take it twice a day for five days.

-The newest antiviral, Baloxavir marboxil (aka Xofluza), is a single-dose antiviral drug approved last year by the FDA.
+The newest antiviral, Baloxavir marboxil (aka Xofluza), is a single-dose antiviral drug approved in 2019 by the FDA.
 Baloxavir is for people with basic flu who are 12 years and older and have had symptoms for less than 48 hours.
 In a phase 2 trial published by The New England Journal of Medicine, it shaved off upwards of 28 hours of flu symptoms (from 80.2 hours to 53.7 on average).
-This antiviral stands out in that it is the only one that gets to the root of replication, messing with the virus’ RNA to stop it from reproducing.
+This antiviral stands out in that it’s the only one that gets to the root of replication, messing with the virus’ RNA to stop it from reproducing.
 Also, it’s one of the only ones to come in a single dose, so you can pop it once and forget about it.